 Where do I get information about Justice Studies?

 For information about Justice Studies and current information, please see our website, which is regularly updated.
-We also distribute information through Twitter, Facebook, Google+, and our Blog.

 Advising and Student Policies

 Why do I need to see the graduate coordinator?

 The purpose of academic advising is to help you formulate and reach your own educational goals, while also making sure that you understand the objectives and requirements of your degree.
 We strongly encourage all students to meet with the graduate coordinator each semester.